 The authors thank Sonnet Software, Inc., Liverpool, NY for making em available for this work.
 They also thank Agilent Technologies, Santa Rosa, CA, for making HP HFSS and HP Empipe3D available.
 The authors would also like to thank their colleagues Dr. N. Georgieva, M.A.
 Ismail, J.E.
-Rayas-Sánchez, J. Søndergaard (Technical University of Denmark) and Dr. Q.J.
+Rayas-Sánchez and Dr. Q.J.
 Zhang (Carleton University) for useful discussions that helped shape our work.
+Thanks are also due to the three referees and Dr. T. Terlaky for their useful suggestions and comments.